vygr/ChrysaLisp/doc/INTRO.md

-From the TUI or from the GUI Terminal app, the `make` command allows you to compile the system, create a new boot image, cross compile for the various supported platforms and create their boot images and scan the source and create build the reference documentation.
+From the TUI or from the GUI Terminal app, the `make` command allows you to compile the system, create a new boot image, cross compile for the various supported platforms and create their boot images and scan the source and build the reference documentation.

 ```
 make doc
 ```

-Scan and create the reference documents.
+Scan source files and create the reference documents.

 ```
 make
 ```

-Compile all files that are required based on the age of edited source and binares.
+Compile all files required based on the age of edited source and binares.

 ```
 make all